 Port Austin as an Artist Colony

 Efforts to make Port Austin a unique and welcoming destination seem to be paying off.
-The Detroit News ran an article in 2018 that noted that Port Austin has become an “Artistic Beacon” of the region.
-This series of investments by the Upper Thumb community, such as the nearby White Church Gallery in Grindstone City, and The Cove, looks to have resulted with more visitors trekking up M-53 for a day trip or to their Upper Thumb cottage for the entire summer.
+The Detroit News ran an article in 2018 that noted that Port Austin had become an “Artistic Beacon” of the region.
+This series of investments by the Upper Thumb community, such as the nearby White Church Gallery in Grindstone City, and The Cove, looks to have resulted in more visitors trekking up M-53 for a day trip or to their Upper Thumb cottage for the entire summer.
+The Upper Thumb now hosts two of the art galleries in Michigan.

 About the Partners

 Background in graphic art and advertising.
-A watercolorist and clay artist, with the greatest emphasis in recent years on wheel thrown, functional pottery.
-Laurie is active in community art projects and a member of Thumb Arts Guild.
+A watercolorist and clay artist, with the greatest emphasis in recent years on wheel-thrown, functional pottery.
+Laurie is active in community art projects and a member of the Thumb Arts Guild.

 Dave retired from a long career as a dairy farmer and returned to an early love of woodturning.
 Dave has been active on the local school board, Port Austin Community Players, and currently serves as Vice President of Thumb Arts Guild.